jflorian/doubledog-koji/README.md

 determines how many seconds the Koji Client will wait before attempting the call again.
 The default is 20 seconds.

+##### `server_ca`
+Name of the file containing the X.509 CA certificate that signed the *hub*.
+Ignored unless *auth_type* is `'ssl'`.
+The default is `'~/.koji/serverca.crt'`.

+Note that this module provides no means for managing this certificate itself (since it's generally bad practice for Puppet to manage things in a user's home directory).
+This setting is merely a host-wide reference to such a file, hence the need for the `'~'` in the path.

 #### koji::gc::policy defined type